New Jersey Trailer Bill of Sale Form

 Step 2 – Registration

 All trailers operated on public roadways require registration, regardless of weight.
 Owners must make an appointment with their local motor vehicle agency to submit the necessary documentation and payment.
-Residents who cannot attend the meeting can assign an agent to act in their place.
-They must provide the named individual with a signed power of attorney and their driver’s license.
+Residents who cannot attend the meeting can assign an agent to act in their place via a signed power of attorney.

 Bring the Following: